agl-alexglopez/dancing-links/README.md

 ### Overlapping Coverage

 An **exact cover** can be difficult to achieve.
 Depending on the Pokémon generation, it can be impossible.
-For example, early generations had certain defensive types which had no weaknesses to any attack types.
+In addition, most people don't think about being so exact with their choices so that no choice is wasted.
+Rather, they might just take a sweeping approach, trying to get as much coverage as possible.
 So, it can be fun to look at cover in a slightly different way, allowing for overlap.
 With a simple adjustment we can find many more solutions to the cover problem.

 ![overlapping-defense](/images/overlapping-defense.png)